-AltaGas' businesses are subject to the risks normally associated with the operation and development, and storage and transportation of natural gas, NGL, LNG, LPG, and power systems and facilities, including, without limitation, mechanical failure, transportation problems, physical degradation, operator error, manufacturer defects, constraints on natural resource development, delay of or restrictions for projects due to climate change policies and initiatives, protests, activist activity, sabotage, terrorism, failure of supply, weather, wind or water resource deviation, catastrophic events and natural disasters, fires, floods, explosions, earthquakes, and other similar events.
+AltaGas' businesses are subject to the risks normally associated with the operation and development, and storage and transportation of natural gas, NGL, LPG, and power systems and facilities, including, without limitation, mechanical failure, transportation problems, physical degradation, operator error, manufacturer defects, constraints on natural resource development, delay of or restrictions for projects due to climate change policies and initiatives, protests, activist activity, sabotage, terrorism, failure of supply, weather, wind or water resource deviation, catastrophic events and natural disasters, fires, floods, explosions, earthquakes, and other similar events.
 These types of events could result in injuries to personnel, third parties including the public, damage to property and the environment, as well as unplanned outages or prolonged downtime for maintenance and repair.
-Among other things, these events typically increase operation and maintenance expenses and reduce revenues.
-The occurrence or continuation of any of these events could increase AltaGas' costs and reduce its ability to process, store, transport, deliver, or distribute natural gas, NGLs, LNG, and LPG, and result in significant losses for which insurance may not be sufficient or available.
+Among other things, these events typically increase operation and maintenance expenses and reduce its ability to process, store, transport, deliver, or distribute natural gas, NGLs, and LPG, and result in significant losses for which insurance may not be sufficient or available.
 Environmental damage could also result in increased costs to operate and insure AltaGas' assets and have a negative impact on AltaGas' reputation and its ability to work collaboratively with stakeholders.